Computing Techniques and Vidac Analog Computers

 Three 1224's were sold to Culham labs in the early 1980's.
 These which were used on the Joint European Taurus project (the world's largest operational magnetically confined plasma physics experiment).
 The project modelled the processes which later were implemented at CERN.

-A hybrid version of the 1224 was developed by 1982.
+A hybrid version of the 1224 was in development by 1982.
 It could be set up using a digital computer to improve the speed by which the integration functions could be optimized.
 The input potentiometers on the amplifier function cards were replaced with A to D/D to A converters, thus, the digital machine could quickly optimise settings.

 Other Computing Techniques Products